SNAPSHOT-India stocks, bonds, rupee, swaps, call, gold at 6:15 p.m.

 -----------------------

-The 30-share benchmark BSE index ended down 1.03 percent at 15,695.43 points and the 50-share Nifty closed 0.98 percent lower at 4,710.05 points, as investor worries over faltering global growth outweighed gains made by retailers a day after the opening up of the sector.
+The 30-share benchmark BSE index ended down 2.27 percent at 15,699.97 points and the 50-share Nifty closed 2.2 percent lower at 4,706.45 points, as domestic concerns over high inflation, slowing growth and a faltering rupee continued to sap investor confidence.

 Please scroll down to the end of the copy for more information on sectoral indices.